 Which Dogs is this Exercise Suitable For?

 If you are unsure about your dog’s abilities when facing a certain type of exercise or activity, then always use caution and consult your local professional.
 Small canines and dogs with very short legs such as a Dachshund may not be able to go up and down the stairs effectively.
-If you have had your dog inside your home for a while, then you should be familiar with his of her ability to conquer the staircase by now.
+If you have had your dog inside your home for a while, then you should be familiar with his or her ability to conquer the staircase by now.

 Other times when a dog may not be able to go up and down the stairs to workout and strengthen their muscles:

 When they have recently healed from an injury or surgery.
-You cannot put excess strain on a dogs delicate muscles or joints when they are in this condition.
+You cannot put excess strain on a dog’s delicate muscles or joints when they are in this condition.

 When they are older and may not be able to use the stairs.
 Some dogs find they are unable to use the stairs as they once could when they get older.
 This issue needs to be addressed and you should provide access to the essentials your dog needs on the lower floors.
-Dogs in this criteria must not be encourage to train using the stairs.
+Dogs in this criteria must not be encouraged to train using the stairs.

 If they are a puppy under 3 months old.
-Puppies are growing rapidly into an adult dog and should not be encouraged to stretch their muscles too much beyond that of simple walks.
+Puppies are growing rapidly into adult dogs and should not be encouraged to stretch their muscles too much beyond that of simple walks.
 They have more delicate bones and joints too and will be perfectly capable of this type of exercise using the stairs when they reach adulthood.

 The bottom line is that if your dog is not able to use the stairs, then you need to find other ways to help them get their workout in!
 See how to exercise a dog indoors for more information on how to improve your dog’s strength and stamina without going outside.